Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 2mm

 2mm

-The top two vote-getting parties, Sinn F\' ein (SF) and the Democratic Unionist Party (DUP), nominated individuals for the First Minister and the deputy First Minister, respectively.
+Sinn F\' ein (SF) and the Democratic Unionist Party (DUP) nominated individuals for the First Minister and the deputy First Minister.
 The position of Justice Minister was awarded to the Alliance Party (AP) as part of a political compromise requiring cross-community support from both nationalists and unionists.
 The remaining positions were then allocated to the parties sequentially.
 For instance, the next position was allocated to SF because

 where the denominator for the Alliance Party (AP) was increased to 2 to reflect their being awarded the Justice Minister position.
 The next position was given to the DUP because